Cathrine Mette (Trine) Mork

 My professional interests include educational technology, learning strategies, learner autonomy, intercultural communication, and CALL.
 I see computer technology as a boon to language acquisition and try to keep abreast of new developments that can help both myself and my students become more effective in our pursuits.

-In my personal life, I aspire to conscious living through veganism (vegetarian in practice).
-I enjoy an active online life blogging about my various interests.
+In my personal life, I aspire to conscious living through veganism (vegetarian in practice). and have a strong passion for perfume and perfumery.
 As a youth, I ice skated almost daily, and coached figure skating professionally to support my studies at university.
 In Japan, I've also been active in endurance sports, such as running events and triathlons.
 I practiced karate for about 6 years, but my physical life has been much calmer in recent years.
-I love travel, cycling, fine food and drink, hoop dance, and sunshine in cool weather.
+I love travel, cycling, and good food with good company.

-Sports Training: BodyHoops teacher training (2012); CPR and YMCA Fitness Instruction (1996); National Coaching Certification (Canadian Figure Skating Association, 1995)
+Sports Training: CPR and YMCA Fitness Instruction (1996); National Coaching Certification (Canadian Figure Skating Association, 1995).

-Howard, A., and Mork, C. (2015) An Investigation into Active Learning at MIC: A beginning and the way forward.
-Comparative Culture: The Journal of Miyazaki International College 20, 2015. (in publication).
+Howard, A., and Mork, C. (2015).
+An Investigation into active learning at MIC: A beginning and the way forward.
+Comparative Culture: The Journal of Miyazaki International College 20.

 Mork, C. Using Audio-Visual Input in the Core Component of Aoyama University's Integrated English Program.
 Thought Currents, The English Literary Society of Aoyama Gakuin University (unpublished)